Lupe Vélez: Breakthrough and success (1927–38)

 Later that year, she did a screen test for the upcoming Douglas Fairbanks full-length film The Gaucho.
 Fairbanks was impressed by Vélez and he quickly signed her to a contract.
 Upon its release in 1927, The Gaucho was a hit and critics were duly impressed with Vélez's ability to hold her own with Fairbanks, who was well-known for his spirited acting and impressive stunts.

 Vélez made her second major film, Stand and Deliver (1928), directed by Cecil B. DeMille.
 That same year, she was named one of the WAMPAS Baby Stars.
-In 1929, Vélez appeared in Lady of the Pavements, directed by D. W. Griffith and Where East Is East, playing a young Chinese woman.
+In 1929, Vélez appeared in Lady of the Pavements, directed by D. W. Griffith where she sang an Irving Berlin song "Where is the Song of Songs for Me?" and recorded for Victor 21932-A and Where East Is East, playing a young Chinese woman.
 In the Western film Wolf Song, directed by Victor Fleming, she appears with Gary Cooper.
-Because she was regularly cast as "exotic" or "ethnic" women that were volatile and hot-tempered, gossip columnists took to referring to Vélez as "The Mexican Hurricane", "The Mexican Wildcat", "The Mexican Madcap", "Whoopee Lupe" and "The Hot Tamale".
+In it she sang "Mi Amado" and recorded on Victor 21932-B. Because she was regularly cast as "exotic" or "ethnic" women that were volatile and hot-tempered, gossip columnists took to referring to Vélez as "The Mexican Hurricane", "The Mexican Wildcat", "The Mexican Madcap", "Whoopee Lupe" and "The Hot Tamale".